Savitri (actress): Early life

 Savitri was born on 6 December 1934 (Note: Savitri's birth date is misrecorded at many places as 4 January 1936.
 V. R. Murthy and V. Soma Raju in their book A Legendary Actress: Mahanati Savitri have determined the exact birth date as 6 December 1934 after extensive research.) in a Telugu family in Chirravuru, Guntur district of present-day Andhra Pradesh.
-Her parents were Nissankara Subhadramma and Guravayya.
+Her parents were Nissankara Subhadramma and Guravayya, both of whom belonged to the Kapu caste.
 Her father died when she was six months old, after which her mother took Savitri and an older sibling Maruti, to live with an aunt and uncle.
-Her uncle, Kommareddy Venkataramaiah, enrolled her in classes when she began to show a talent for dance.
+Her uncle, Kommareddy Venkataramaiah enrolled her in classes when she began to show a talent for dance.

-She was noted for the expression of her eyes during dramas.
-She participated in many dramas, in one where she was rewarded with a garland by the famous actor Prithviraj Kapoor.
-She, along with her uncle, went to the Vijaya Vauhini studio in Madras to audition for characters in movies, though they were not allowed to do so.
-Not giving up, they tried once again, in another cinema, where she managed to get a role, but could not perform as she did not recite her dialogues because she was in awe when talking to the film's hero.
+She was named for the expression of her eyes during dramas.
+She participated in many dramas, including one for which she was rewarded with a garland by the famous actor Prithviraj Kapoor.
+She, along with her uncle, went to the Vijaya Vauhini studio in Madras to enrol Savitri as a character in a movie, though they refused to do so.
+Not giving up, they tried once again, in another cinema, where she managed to get a role, but could not stand it as she hesitated in reciting dialogues because she was in awe when talking to the hero.

 It was then that she met Ramaswamy Ganesan, also known as Gemini Ganesan, who took pictures of Savitri and instructed the duo that they come after two months.
 Defeated, Savitri went back to her village and continued playing dramas.
-One day a man came to their home and asked Savitri to play a role for his cinema.
+On one specific day a man came to their home and asked Savitri to play a role for his cinema.
 Savitri's career thus began.
-Savitri married Gemini Ganesan in 1952, having first met him in 1948.
+Savitri married Tamil actor Gemini Ganesan in 1952, having first met him in 1948.
 The marriage led to a permanent rift with her uncle because Ganesan was already married, had four daughters, and was involved in an affair with Pushpavalli.
 Her marriage became public when she signed a photograph as Savitri Ganesh.
-Ganesan admitted that while married to Savitri, with whom he had a daughter and a son, he also had two daughters with Pushpavalli.
+Ganesan admitted that while married to his wife Savitri, with whom he had a daughter and a son, he also had two daughters with Pushpavalli.